MicrosoftDocs/dynamics365-guidance/guidance/business-processes/product-service-define-cost-overview.md

 3. Maintain product data

-4. Define product and service costing  (the article you're currently reading)
+4. Define product and service costing (the article that you're currently reading)

 5. Define product and service pricing